gitbls/pistrong/CertInstall.md

 If you have a problem connecting to the VPN from iOS, make sure you have the correct certificates installed and carefully check all the VPN settings.

+## Linux Cert Installation

+Certs for Linux systems are created using pistrong with `sudo pistrong add username --linux` (plus other switches as required).
+The certs are stored in a Linux Client Cert Pack at /etc/swanctl/pistrong/server-assets/username-devicename.zip.

+Copy the Cert Pack to your Linux client system in a convenient directory, then issue the command: `sudo pistrong client install username-devicename.zip`

+pistrong will display the pistrong-vpn-installer script from the zip file.
+Once you approve, pistrong will add the certs and connection information to the strongSwan configuration.
+Restart the strongSwan server, and then connect using `sudo pistrong client connect server.fqdn.com`.

+Use `sudo pistrong client stop` to disconnect the VPN connection.

+## MacOS

+I don't have a Mac for testing to document this.
+Can you help?

 ## Windows 10 Cert Installation

 * Install the certificate